MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-insights.md

 * Non-numeric measures
 * Use of "Show value as"
 * Filtered measures - filtered measures are visual level calculations with a specific filter applied (for example, *Total Sales for France*) and are used on some of the visuals created by the insights feature
-* Categorical columns on X-axis unless it defines a sort by column that is scalar.
+* Categorical columns on X-axis unless it defines a sort by column that's scalar.
 If using a hierarchy, then every column in the active hierarchy has to match this condition
 * RLS or OLS enabled data models

 In addition, the following model types and data sources aren't currently supported for insights: